sapegin/sapegin.me/src/content/blog/react-testing-2-jest-and-enzyme.md

 Every time you, or someone in your team, change your markup Jest will show a diff and ask to update a snapshot if the change was intended.

-You can use snapshots to store any values: React tree, strings, numbers, object, etc.
+You can use snapshots to store any values: React tree, strings, numbers, object, and so on

 Snapshot testing sounds like a good idea, but has [several problems](/blog/snapshot-tests/):